Volume

 1. Project your Voice

-Make sure you are speaking loud enough so the person furthest in the back can clearly hear what you say.
+Make sure you are speaking loud enough so the person farthest in the back can clearly hear what you say.
 Try visualizing your voice as a physical presence that you are pushing to the back of the room.

 2. Have Proper Posture

-3. Practice Proper Distance
+4. Practice Proper Distance

 Make sure your volume is sufficient enough to minimize the distance between you and the audience.
 This is especially true if you tend to speak quietly or have a naturally quiet voice.

-4. Vocal Variety
+5. Vocal Variety

 Speaking with a proper volume is important but also make sure you are also varying your volume.
 Speaking at different volumes throughout your presentation is an effective way to highlight key points.
 Speaking at a lower volume draws your audience in.
 Alternatively, a louder volume will emphasis key points.

-5. Start Strong
+6. Start Strong

 Begin your speech with a commanding volume.
 This is an effective way to capture the audience attention right away.
+Be careful of starting too loud as this can startle your listeners.

-6. Finish Strong
+7. Finish Strong

 Emphasize your conclusion by using a commanding volume.
 Speak loudly, clearly, and with an appropriate pace to bring a sense of closure to your speech.
+Again, make sure your volume is strong without being overpowering.

-7. Practice makes Perfect
+8. Practice makes Perfect